HsKA-OSGIS-archive/GOSolutions/README.md

 TODO More attributions?
 - pygeoapi is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 This project provides an example of its implementation with modified parameters and no changes to the source code.
 The exact installation used can be seen in the /pygeoapi folder of this repository.
 - OpenLayers is licensed under a [BSD 2-Clause "Simplified" License](https://github.com/openlayers/openlayers/blob/main/LICENSE.md).
+- BfS is licesnsed under the [Ordinance on the determination of the terms of use for the provision of federal geodata](http://www.gesetze-im-internet.de/geonutzv/), as well as [Data License Germany - Attribution - Version 2.0](https://www.govdata.de/dl-de/by-2-0).
 ## License
 BSD 2-Clause License